ibm-cloud-docs/activity-tracker/provision.md

 {:shortdesc}

 To provision an {{site.data.keyword.at_full_notm}} instance in a Public Cloud region, consider the following information:
-* You must select the service plan that is associated with the instance, the region where your logs are collected, and the plan that determines the retention period for your logs.
+* You must select the service plan that is associated with the instance, the region where your events are collected, and the plan that determines the retention period for your events.
 You can choose from 7, 14, or 30-day retention periods.
 Alternatively, {{site.data.keyword.at_full_notm}} offers a `Lite` plan that you can use to view your events as they pass through the system.
 You can view events by using event tailing.
 You can also design filters to prepare for upgrading to a longer retention period plan.
 This plan has a 0-day retention period.
 * Your user ID must have permisisons to provision a service in a resource group.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-iam#groups).